 - You will start by cooking the meat.
 In my case, I prefer to do it in the slow cooker, putting the onion cut in quarters at the bottom of the pot, and on top, the meat cut in cubes, salt, and bay leaves

 - Cover and let it cook at a high temperature for four hours.
-You can also do it in a saucepan by placing the same ingredients and covering completely with water, allowing it to cook over medium heat for an hour and a half or until the meat is well cooked and the water has been absorbed
+You can also do it in a saucepan by placing the same ingredients and covering completely with water, allowing it to cook over medium heat for an hour and a half or until the meat is well-cooked and the water has been absorbed

 - While the meat is cooking, you can prepare the sauce or marinade

 - Devein the chiles and boil them in half a liter of water.
-Afterward, pass them to the blender together with the garlic cloves, the spoonful of dried oregano, the half teaspoon of cumin, the cloves, salt, pepper, the half cup of vinegar, and the cooking water of the chili peppers
+Afterward, pass them to the blender together with the garlic cloves, the spoonful of dried oregano, half a teaspoon of cumin, the cloves, salt, pepper, half cup of vinegar, and the cooking water of the chili peppers

 - Blend for a couple of minutes until you have a thick and smooth sauce.
 If necessary, you can help the blender by adding a little of the meat broth